Guinness Brewery: History

 In 1986, Guinness PLC was in the midst of a bidding war for the much larger Distillers Company.
 In the closing stages, Guinness' stock rose 25 per cent — which was unusual, since the stock of the acquiring company usually falls in a takeover situation.
 Guinness paid several people and institutions, most notably American arbitrageur Ivan Boesky, about US$38 million to buy US$300 million worth of Guinness stock.
 The effect was to increase the value of its offer for Distillers, whose management favoured merging with Guinness.

 In the course of the investigation, it emerged that Bank Leu was involved in half of the purchases.
 Two of Guinness' directors signed under-the-table agreements in which Bank Leu subsidiaries in Zug and Lucerne bought 41 million Guinness shares.
 Guinness secretly promised to redeem the shares at cost, including commissions.
 To fulfil its end of the bargain, Guinness deposited $76 million with Bank Leu's Luxembourg subsidiary.

 As Distillers was worth more than Guinness plc, the Guinness family shareholding in the merged company went below 10 per cent, and today no member of the family sits on the board.
 Guinness acquired the Distillers Company in 1986.

 The company merged with Grand Metropolitan in 1997, to form Diageo plc, capitalised in 2006 at about 40 billion euros.

-Although not officially fully taken over, the Guinness family still owns 51 per cent of the brewery.

 The Guinness brewery in Park Royal, London, closed in 2005.
-The production of all Guinness sold in the United Kingdom and the Republic of Ireland was switched to St. James's Gate Brewery in Dublin.
+A major expansion project, undertaken by Sisk Group at a cost of €153 million was completed at the St. James's Gate Brewery in Dublin in June 2013.
+This allowed the production of all Guinness sold in the United Kingdom and the Republic of Ireland to be switched to the St. James's Gate Brewery.

 In 2018, Guinness opened its first brewery in 64 years in the United States, in Baltimore, Maryland.
 The last Guinness brewery in the US closed in 1954.
-This US location will focus on "special news" and Guinness Blonde American Lager, but not the classic stout, which will still only be brewed in Dublin.
+This US location focuses on "special news" and Guinness Blonde American Lager, but not the classic stout, which is still imported from Dublin.

 According to a Diageo publication in 2019, the St James' Gate brewery was then operating at over 90 percent capacity and one of the "most profitable breweries in the world".